11th A-P Regional Meeting

 The Click, Connect, Collaborate (CCC) project will build the knowledge capacity of teachers and students from a network of schools in the Hawkesbury to enable them to engage with schools and students from around the world on issues of sustainability.
 Participants will develop skills and experience in using current technologies to share projects and learn collaboratively from the classroom.
 Schools developed the knowledge, experience and resources to embed real learning opportunities into classroom programs.
 Furthermore, they will build their capacity to operate effectively and collegially as a group of schools, supporting the objectives of the RCE in generating action through education.
 Grose View Public School is continuign to connect with students from local school in Japan, thanks for RCE Okayama.
-This project was seed funded from RCE-GWS (Sustainable Futures).
+This project was seed funded from RCE-GWS (Sustainability Education).

 Connecting the Cumberland

-Connecting the Cumberland was an exhibition held in the Discovery Centre on Hawkesbury campus, launched on in May 2014 discussing the issues from the critically endangered Cumerbland Plain Woodland.
+Connecting the Cumberland was an exhibition held in the Discovery Centre on Hawkesbury campus, launched on in May 2014 discussing the issues from the critically endangered Cumberband Plain Woodland.
 It also featured artwork by local school students.
 Every student from Year 3 – 6 at Willmot Public School participated in learning about bush regeneration using native wild flowers with Greening Australia and produced artworks on the past, present and future of the Cumberland Plain Woodland.
 The exhibition launch and day of activities for Willmot Public School students, teachers and principles.
 The student artwork was also turned into a book, with funding provided from National Parks and Wildlife Services.
-An e-book (PDF) is are available from Sustainability Futures.
+An e-book (PDF) is are available from Sustainability Education.

 Dreaming on the Riverfarm

 Dreaming on the Riverfarm – Stories from the Hawkesbury is an oral history about the Hawkesbury Riverfarm.
 The stories cover Pre-European settlement through to the present day uses by the Western Sydney University up until 2012.
 The program was funded as part of the a 2011-12 "Your Community Heritage" grant from the Australian Government Department of Sustainability, Environment, Water, Population and Communities.
-You can request a copy of the chapters from Sustainability Futures
+You can request a copy of the audio chapters from Sustainability Education

 A schools engagement partnership between Western Sydney University and Public Schools NSW using 'Dreaming on the Riverfarm' oral history in a project for education in sustainability using 21st Century learning pedagogies.
 The project involves consultants, teachers and Year 6 students from Lapstone Primary School and Year 7 students Blaxland High School utilising their own responses reasearch and investigattion skills into the history of the Riverfarm.
 As part of this program teacher Mrs Paula Buttenshaw and her Year 6 students from Lapstone Primary School created a number of stories and artworks that depict their personal perspectives of Darug life before European Settlement on the banks of the Deerubbin, now known as the Hawkesbury River.
-An e-book (PDF) is are available from Sustainability Futures.
+An e-book (PDF) is are available from Sustainability Education.